JKYaswanth/Litlink-A-Book-Reccomendation-System/Server/readme.txt

 auth-controller :- Controller file {Contains all the Logic}
 console.log(req.body) :- gives access to the information in the body.

-packages installed :- bcrypt, dotenv, express, mongoose, nodemon
+packages installed :- bcrypt, dotenv, express, mongoose, nodemon, jsonwebtoken

 next() :- Call back fuction that is used to pass control to the next middleware function in the chain.